AmiraAli23/intro-assignment/README.md

    > Users are required to enter in a referral code from a financial planner, friend, or referral.

 This has a signficant negative impact on their business.
-By creating new accounts through referrals, they are decreasing their customer base and almost "Gatekeeping" thei service.
-Their website promotes transparency and cheap services however make it incredibly difficult to access said services.
+By creating new accounts through referrals, they are limiting their customer base and in a sense, "gatekeeping" their service.
+Their website promotes transparency and cost effective services however make it incredibly difficult to access said services.

-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)

-* Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing–– you may want to search the company's engineering blog or use sites like Stackshare to find this information.)
+One feature setting ModernAdvisor apart from its competitors is the option to have a "trial" for their first $1,000 invested and "call" their option.
+In thirty days, depending on if the value of their investment increased or decreased, they have the option to opt out with no loss, or realize the gains [Source](https://www.modernadvisor.ca/trial/).
+This option is enticing and gives investors a peek into their possible future portfolios.

+The technology that ModernAdvisor utilizes is not showcased or mentioned on their site.
+Navigating through the site, it is apparent they use "Intercom" as a channel to communicate with investors and possible investors.

 <img align="centre" src="https://user-images.githubusercontent.com/99091066/154779648-1aa9bc5d-4483-4c2b-81df-55e725b6290f.png">

    > A summary of the technologies used by the company.
-[Source](https://www.slintel.com/company/modernadvisor/5c3b00bcd55ae49f1b76e13a)
+[Source](https://www.slintel.com/company/modernadvisor/5c3b00bcd55ae49f1b76e13a).
+   * Angularis is a web framework that is used to host websites.
+   * Javascript helps build web apps, mostly used for functions.
+   * MySQL and PostgreSQL are both systems that organize data.
+   * Font Awesome is used to design logos and fonts for websites and icons.
+   * Ruby on Rails is used to build websites.

 <img width="405" alt="Screen Shot 2022-02-18 at 9 02 06 PM" src="https://user-images.githubusercontent.com/99091066/154781849-49f48b56-0dc3-4ef3-84c7-1720211b5681.png">